How to Optimize Windows 10 for Gaming

 Install DirectX 12

-That said, to benefit from DirectX 12 features the game needs to have been developed using this version.
+To benefit from DirectX 12 features, the game needs to have been developed using this version.
 The good news is that the list of such games gets longer every day as more and more game companies adopt this version.

 To verify that you have the latest version of DirectX, hit Windows key + R, type “dxdiag” and click OK.
 The DirectX Diagnostic Tool will open.